 Allergens Found In Rice

 The 16-kilodalton rice protein has been reported to be a major allergen and responsible for cross-allergenicity between cereal grains in the Poaceae family. .
 So, if you have a rice allergy, your immune system could also react strongly to the following grains.

-Treating Rice Allergy
+Managing Rice Allergy

 Treating rice allergy can be a challenge.
 Eliminating the trigger food is the first thing one can do to avoid food allergies.
 Therefore, eliminating rice and rice products can help in reducing the symptoms of the allergy.
 Make sure to consult a general practitioner before you eliminate any food.
 Of late, genetically modified rice grains have been touted as an alternative to rice, as they are free of allergenic rice proteins.